comunica/comunica/packages/actor-init-sparql/README.md

 and [Triple Pattern Fragments](http://data.linkeddatafragments.org/dbpedia2014?subject=&predicate=rdf%3Atype&object=dbpedia-owl%3ARestaurant).
 This client is able to solve queries over such _heterogeneous interfaces_.

-Concretely, the Comunica SPARQL Init Actor is a module that is preconfigured with a configuration file to initialize the [Comunica engine](https://github.com/comunica/comunica) with actors to evaluate SPARQL queries over heterogeneous interfaces.
+Concretely, Comunica SPARQL is a module that is preconfigured with a configuration file to initialize the [Comunica engine](https://github.com/comunica/comunica) with actors to evaluate SPARQL queries over heterogeneous interfaces.